 Highland is a somewhat small town located in the state of New York.
 With a population of 5,521 people and two constituent neighborhoods, Highland is the 288th largest community in New York.
-Highland has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Highland was built prior to World War II, making it one of the older and more historic towns in the country.

 Also of interest is that Highland has more people living here who work in computers and math than 95% of the places in the US.

-Highland is a somewhat ethnically-diverse town.
+Highland is a very ethnically-diverse town.
 The people who call Highland home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Highland residents report their race to be White, followed by Black or African-American.
+The greatest number of Highland residents report their race to be White, followed by Asian.
 Highland also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.14% of the town’s residents.
-Important ancestries of people in Highland include Irish, German, Polish, and French .
+People of Hispanic or Latino origin account for 11.04% of the town’s residents.
+Important ancestries of people in Highland include German, Irish, Polish, and English.

 The most common language spoken in Highland is English.
 Other important languages spoken here include Spanish and Other Asian languages.